bluedata-katacoda/katacoda-scenarios/Spark_Scenario/intro.md

+Hi Welcome to the creation of Spark Scenario,
-Hello.
-Today we will be teaching you how to create an image on the Blue Data EPIC platform.
-We will be creating a Spark image using the Blue Data EPIC Application Workbench on a CentOS base image container.
+Here we will be creating application called “Spark” using the BlueData EPIC Application Workbench on a CentOS container.

 ## Prerequisites:
 <br>-Basic knowledge on containers